CharlottePrimiceri/ProbabilisticRobotics/README.md

 Find the output:
 - 2D position of the sensor w.r.t the base link
 - The kinematic parameters [ ksteer, ktraction, steer_offset, base_line ]
-- From the ground truth of the uncalibrated odometry of the front wheel:
+- From the ground truth of the uncalibrated odometry of the front wheel plotted in octave:

   ![Figure_1](https://github.com/CharlottePrimiceri/ProbabilisticRobotics/blob/main/04-Calibration/images/GT_xy_front.png)